up210439/up210439_CPP/U3/Redme.md

 ✅ This game will be human against human

+✅ You must enter an integer number (those that are shown inside the board so that the move is correct)

 ✅ When starting the game

     🔸 will ask for the name of each one, putting the number of each player and the color